Shoozza/raylua/README.md

 I did custom version using [TSnake41's raylib-lua](https://github.com/TSnake41/raylib-lua), Currently works only on 64-bit versions of Microsoft Windows and 64-bit versions of LuaJIT.

-It adds Physac support with my bindings,To get it see [tsnake41-raylib-lua](https://github.com/Rabios/raylua/blob/master/tsnake41-raylib-lua) folder.
+To get it see [tsnake41-raylib-lua](https://github.com/Rabios/raylua/blob/master/tsnake41-raylib-lua) folder.

 ### Special thanks